staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 The current plan is to make PHPStan aware of a narrowed [PHP-Version within the current scope](https://github.com/phpstan/phpstan-src/pull/3642) and utilize this information in type inference and error reporting.
 This means while analyzing code we no longer use just use a fixed PHP version configured in e.g. PHPStan NEON configuration, but also narrow it further down based on the code at hand.
+Nearly all rules in the PHPStan core and 1st party extensions need to be adjusted.

 Let me give you a few examples which currently don't work well, but should work much better after the project evolves: